-7.2.1.
-Ofgem will publish the PQ Documents on the Portal and the Ofgem website.
-The Tender Regulations set out documents Ofgem is required to publish at the PQ stage.
+7.8 Ofgem will publish the PQ Documents or EPQ Documents, as applicable, on the Portal and the Ofgem website.
+The Tender Regulations set out documents Ofgem is required to publish at the PQ Stage or EPQ Stage.

-7.3.
 Information Available to Bidders

-7.3.1.
 Preliminary Information Memorandum (PIM)